- Ideas & How-Tos

 9. Check for loose bolts and screws on machines that experience a lot of vibration during use (such as tillers and mowers).

 10. Start each cutting season with a new or newly-sharpened chain saw blade.

 11. Check oil level before each use in any and all engines.
-This simple step can save you much money and distress.
+This simple step can save you a lot of money and distress.

 12. Make sure you use the proper gauge outdoor-rated power cord for electric power equipment.
 The smaller the gauge number, the more watts it can conduct.
-Check the owner’s manual for recommendations.
+Check your equipment's owner’s manual for specifications.